greenstick/myapnea-amia-design-challenge/README.md

 ~~~~

 > Did you catch it?
 You may be asking yourself, where did you define the 'global scope'.
 Well,
-> to answer you, you astute observer, it need not be defined.
+> to answer, you astute observer, it need not be defined.
 Traditionally in JavaScript, the
 > global scope is the browser's window.
 When we create a House or Person object in the global
 > scope, it automatically attaches itself to the window object.
 So, using the example above,
 > if you wanted to call the Person object in the browsers JavaScript console, you could type